 His partnership with Seidenberg ensured that the promises of the Verizon merger were turned into practical realities as the firm charted its future as a national communications leader.

-After serving as Verizon's co-CEO for two years alongside Charles Lee during the merger integration process, Ivan Seidenberg took over as the company's sole Chief Executive in 2002.
+Ivan Seidenberg took over as the company's sole Chief Executive in 2002.

-As smartphones took off, he ensured Verizon became a leader in 3G and 4G mobile networks.
+But as smartphones took off, he ensured Verizon became a leader in 3G and 4G mobile networks.

 As sole CEO from 2002-2011, Seidenberg left an indelible mark on Verizon's focus on next-generation network technology.